trydave/Mentor4Nepal/README.md

 Podcasts and Webinars: </br>
 - Organized by NGES, Nepal: Life after Graduation https://youtu.be/tPkIw4l5Q1o [in Nepali] </br>
-- Organized by SONSIK, South Korea: A step by step guide to publication https://youtu.be/wnzAT8UW3t4 [in Nepali] </br>
+- Organized by SONSIK, South Korea: A step-by-step guide to publication https://youtu.be/wnzAT8UW3t4 [in Nepali] </br>
 - Organized by GES, Kathmandu University, Dhulikhel, Nepal: https://youtu.be/HcNkYzvkgCY </br>
 - Organized by GESAN, Pashchimanchal Campus, Tribhuvan University, Pokhara, Nepal: https://youtu.be/azqq4TQll_E </br>
 - Professors Elizabeth Matsui and Roger Peng talk about life in the academic trenches, telling it like it is. https://effortreport.libsyn.com/ </br>